zcash/zips/draft-nuttycom-funding-allocation.rst

 ========

-This ZIP proposes several options for the allocation of a percentage of the Zcash block reward, post-November 2024 halving, to an in-protocol "lockbox."
+This ZIP proposes several options for the allocation of a percentage of the Zcash block subsidy, post-November 2024 halving, to an in-protocol "lockbox."
-Currently, 80% of the block reward goes to miners, while 20% is distributed among the Major Grants Fund (ZCG), Electric Coin Company (ECC), and the Zcash Foundation (ZF).
-If no changes are made, this 20% dev fund will expire, resulting in the entire block reward going to miners, leaving no block-reward funds for essential protocol development, security, marketing, or legal expenses.
+Currently, 80% of the block subsidy goes to miners, while 20% is distributed among the Major Grants Fund (ZCG), Electric Coin Company (ECC), and the Zcash Foundation (ZF).
+If no changes are made, this 20% dev fund will expire, resulting in the entire block subsidy going to miners, leaving no block-subsidy funds for essential protocol development, security, marketing, or legal expenses.